Last Updated on December 26, 2025

 So for a 10 night holiday for 180 Euro each on the Med a TOTAL bargain, and a cheaper option than staying in the naturist village.
 We are “fair weather” beach naturists, so this suited us fine!

-The main naturist beach started around a 5-minute walk along the beach.
+The main naturist beach is around a 5-minute walk along the beach.

-On our first morning, we walked on up to the gay beach at around 11 am, the beach is pretty, clean and the water very clear, still a little bracing in June but warmed up during the holiday.
+On our first morning, we walked up to the gay beach at around 11 am.
+The beach is pretty, clean, and the water is very clear, still a little bracing in June, but warmed up during the holiday.

 The water is safe and shallow with sandbanks.

-On finding a spot our first impressions were that the area is quite mixed compared to other gay beaches I’ve been to, you soon realised that all genders mix quite comfortably here.
+On finding a spot, our first impressions were that the area is quite mixed compared to other gay beaches I’ve been to, and you soon realised that all genders mix quite comfortably here.

 The age range in June was generally older but younger people seem to turn up during the afternoon and probably pitch up after work for a few hours.